 The Dallas Morning News said the attack was the first evidence of Klan violence in north Texas.

-The revival of the Klan in Texas understandably created controversy.
+The revival of the Klan in Texas in the 1920s created controversy.
 On August 28, 1921 the Star-Telegram printed a full-page feature.

 An excerpt from the full-page feature.

-On May 19, 1924 Fort Worth’s Ku Klux Klan lodge 101, its membership growing, laid the cornerstone of a new lodge hall at 1012 North Main Street.
+On May 19, 1924 Fort Worth’s Ku Klux Klan Lodge 101, its membership growing, laid the cornerstone of a new lodge hall at 1012 North Main Street.
+Two preachers, one state senator, and Mrs. Bloodworth participated.
 Topics of speakers at the dedication were “For God,” “For Home,” and “For Country.”
 The Klan band played “Onward, Christian Soldiers.”

 The new lodge hall’s auditorium, which seated four thousand, was used for Klan meetings, of course.
 But the hall also hosted outside entertainment.
 For example, on October 18, 1924 escape artist Harry Houdini mounted the hall stage to ask the question “Can the dead speak to the living?”